-Blooming tea or flowering tea is made of premium green tea leaves and edible flowers.
+Blooming teas or flowering teas are made of premium green tea leaves and edible flowers.
 Therefore making blooming tea is as simple as brewing hot tea.

-However, as blooming tea is highly valued for its spectacular visual presentation, care needs to be taken to make sure that your tea ball blooms beautifully.
-There are some small details that you absolutely cannot miss out.
+However, as flowering tea is highly valued for its spectacular visual presentation, care needs to be taken to make sure that your tea ball blooms beautifully.
+There are some small details that you absolutely cannot miss out on.

-Below I will share with you the most comprehensive blooming tea brewing instructions as recommended by the blooming tea industry leaders.
+Below I will share with you the most comprehensive blooming tea brewing instructions as recommended by the tea masters.

 Items You Need To Brew Blooming Tea:

-- A clear, heat Resistance glassware to brew blooming tea (eg: Teapot, Tea Cups or Wine Glasses)
+2. A clear, heat resistance glassware (eg: Glass Teapot, Tea Cups, or Wine Glasses)

-- 500ml of water (enough to submerge tea ball in 4 inches of water)
+4. 500ml of water (enough to submerge tea ball in 4 inches of water).
+You can use filtered tap water or spring water.

 How To Make or Brew Blooming Tea

-Place the blooming tea ball to the bottom of the teaware before pouring hot water.
+1. Place blooming tea ball in the teaware before pouring hot water.

 Do not flip the steps or you might find yourself getting worried about whether it’s going to bloom properly.

-You can purchase teawares specially designed for blooming tea or you can just use any clear glassware that has high-temperature resistance.
+You can purchase teawares specially designed for flowering tea or you can just use any clear glassware that has high-temperature resistance.

 Your glassware should have a minimum of 10cm or 4 inches of inner height and 7cm or 2.5 inches of inner diameter (width).
 This is important because some blooming tea may reach up to 3 inches of height when in full bloom.
 Your blooming tea may not look as visually pleasing when there’s not enough room to expand.

 Personally, I prefer to use wine glasses to brew blooming tea because it makes the drink look more classy.
-It is also more convenient to observe the tea ball blooming process from a tall wine glass.
-Lastly, the curved bottom of wine glasses can help position the blooming tea ball to the centre when it sinks.
+It is also more convenient to observe the tea ball bloom process from a tall wine glass.
+Lastly, the curved bottom of wine glasses can help position the flowering tea ball to the center when it sinks.

-Pour in boiling water with a temperature of 95°C or 203°F and above for the first brew
+2. Pour in boiling water at a minimal 95°C or 203°F for the first brew

-That’s how you can extract the maximum flavour out of the tea bundle, which typically consist of green tea leaves.
+That’s how you can extract the maximum flavor out of the tea bundles, which typically consists of green tea or white tea leaves.

-Your blooming tea may not bloom in full if you do not brew with boiling hot water.
+Your blooming tea may not bloom in full if it is not steeped in hot water (boiling water temperature).

-It’s alright to pour boiling water directly to the blooming tea ball.
-If you’re using a glass cup, pour hot water until you reach the cup handle.
-Otherwise, if you’re using glass kettle or teapot, gently pour in hot water until it has filled two-thirds of the spout.
+It’s alright to pour boiling water directly into the flowering tea ball.
+If you’re using a glass cup, pour boiling water until the cup handle.
+Otherwise, if you’re using a glass kettle or teapot, gently pour in hot water until it has filled two-thirds of the spout.

-For the best view, please observe your tea bloom from a straight angle.
+3. Enjoy your blossoming tea from a straight angle.

 In other words, please enjoy the show at eye level.

-Tea is ready once the blooming tea ball has bloomed
+4. Tea is ready when blooming tea is fully bloomed.

-The best time to drink blooming tea is after 5 to 7 minutes of steeping, when the blooming tea flower has unravelled into full bloom.
+The best time to drink blooming tea is after 5 to 7 minutes of steeping, when the flowering tea balls have unraveled into full bloom.

 When you want to re-steep your blooming tea for a 2nd or 3rd brew, do not pour hot water directly onto the flower.

 Instead, pour hot water along the rim or inner glass wall to avoid damaging the delicate flowers.
-Try not to overcook your flowers!
+Try not to crush the dried flowers!

 Kindly take note that each re-steep should not exceed 2 minutes.
 You can adjust the time accordingly based on your own personal preference.
 Feel free to steep it longer for a stronger taste.